-A student who fails to meet academic standards, or whose dissertation, thesis, or project is not progressing satisfactorily, may be required to withdraw from Graduate Studies on the advice and consent of the Program Chair.
+A student who fails to meet academic standards, or whose thesis, project, or dissertation is not progressing satisfactorily, may be required to withdraw by the Dean of Graduate Studies from Graduate Studies on the advice of the supervisory committee (or Program Chair in the event that a supervisory committee has not yet been established).

-- 5.4.1 Students must attain a grade point average of at least 3.0 (B) for every semester in which they are registered.
+5.4.1 Students must attain a semester grade point average (SGPA) of at least 3.0 (B) for every semester in which they are registered.
 Individual programs may set higher standards.
-Any student with an average below 3.0 will not be allowed to register in the next session until their academic performance has been reviewed by their supervisory committee and continuation in Graduate Studies is approved by the committee and the Dean of Graduate Studies. - 5.4.2 Every grade lower than B- in a course taken for credit in Graduate Studies must be reviewed by the supervisory committee of the student and a recommendation must be made to the Dean of Graduate Studies for continuance of the student in the program.
-Such students will not be allowed to register in the next session until approved to do so by the Dean of Graduate Studies. - 5.4.3 Graduate students may not repeat graduate courses except under exceptional circumstances and only with the approval of the Dean of Graduate Studies on the recommendation of the program and the Dean of the College. - 5.4.4 Students registered in a project/thesis/dissertation will have their progress evaluated through an annual report filed with the Dean of Graduate Studies by their supervisor (in consultation with the supervisory committee and the Program Chair) which contains recommendations for continuation. - 5.4.5 Conditions may be imposed by the Dean of Graduate Studies (upon the advice of the supervisory committee) for continuation in the program; these must be met within the next semester, or the student will be required to withdraw.
+Any student with an average below 3.0 will not be allowed to register in the next semester until their academic performance has been reviewed by their supervisory committee (or Program Chair in the event that a supervisory committee has not yet been established) and continuation in Graduate Studies is approved by the committee and the Dean of Graduate Studies.

+5.4.2 Every grade lower than B- in a course taken for credit in Graduate Studies must be reviewed by the supervisory committee (or Program Chair in the event that a supervisory committee has not yet been established) of the student and a recommendation must be made to the Dean of Graduate Studies for continuance of the student in the program.
+Such students will not be allowed to register in the next semester until approved to do so by the Dean of Graduate Studies.

+5.4.3 Graduate students may not repeat graduate courses except under exceptional circumstances and only with the approval of the Dean of Graduate Studies on the recommendation of the supervisory committee (or Program Chair in the event that a supervisory committee has not yet been established).

+5.4.4 Students registered in a thesis, project or dissertation will have their progress evaluated through an annual progress report filed with the Dean of Graduate Studies by their supervisor in consultation with the supervisory committee (or Program Chair in the event that a supervisory committee has not yet been established) which contains recommendations for continuation.

+5.4.5 Conditions may be imposed by the Dean of Graduate Studies (upon the advice of the supervisory committee or Program Chair in the event that a supervisory committee has not yet been established) for continuation in the program; these must be met within the next semester, or the student will be required to withdraw.